-Most homeowners assume their home's electrical system will function to perfection for decades.
+Most homeowners assume their home’s electrical system will function to perfection for decades.
 However, some homes are laden with faulty wiring.
 Other homes simply have old electrical systems that require replacement.
-If your home's electrical system has not been inspected in years or if you are concerned there is something wrong with the wiring, it is in your interest to call a St Cloud Electrician for an inspection.
-Let's take a quick look at the top signs that indicate it is time for an electrical inspection in St Cloud.
+If your home’s electrical system has not been inspected in years or if you are concerned there is something wrong with the wiring, it is in your interest to call electricians in St Cloud, MN, for an inspection.
+Let’s take a quick look at the top signs that indicate it is time for an electrical inspection in St Cloud.

 1. An odd Odor in Your Home

 Homeowners with a keen sense of smell or hyper-awareness of their surroundings likely notice an odor when using new appliances as oil is burned away.
 This odor is perfectly normal.
 However, if the odor lingers, it is cause for concern.
 The odor of burning around electrical outlets or emanating from a fuse box is a clear sign of a looming issue.
 Refrain from using your power after you notice this lasting odor.
 Reach out to our electricians to schedule an inspection of your home’s electrical system.

 2. Circuit Breakers That Trip